 One of Sydney’s best kept secrets, Daceyville is NSW’s first, and arguably best, public housing experiments.
 It is our first government-planned garden suburb, first stirrings of the Californian bungalow, and even our first planned cul-de-sac.
 Regenerated in the 1980s, it is a tiny suburb no-one wants to leave.
 Join Graham Spindler to explore this often overlooked suburb and hear about the changing attitudes to town planning, public housing and heritage.

-Round off your tour with a light lunch at De Nero's Cafe and talk more with your guide and fellow attendees about these fascinating firsts.
+Round off your tour with lunch at a local eatery and talk more with your guide and fellow attendees about these fascinating firsts.